 In spite of such cases, it still may be no accident that when seeking an example of ‘the lingering of the literal’ Robyn Carston should have hit upon Dickinson.
 Precisely because Dickinson seems so invested in the force or—as we sometimes find—weakness of her metaphors, her verse routinely foregrounds literal meaning even (especially) in contexts that, rhetorically speaking, we would describe as analogical.
-On certain occasions, such as in ‘My Life has stood – a Loaded Gun’, the literal persists as an effect of ‘metarepresentation’ (Mode 2 processing).
+On certain occasions, such as in ‘My Life had stood – a Loaded Gun’, the literal persists as an effect of ‘metarepresentation’ (Mode 2 processing).
 But Dickinson’s poetry also contains numerous other instances of literal lingering, as we shall see.
 In some more explicit cases, the literal seems to assert itself very directly against the analogical dimension of poetry in general; in others the extent of the lingering effect—and the boundary between Carston’s two modes—is far harder to determine.